Luoyang: Han dynasty

 In 166 AD, the first Roman mission, sent by "the king of Da Qin [the Roman Empire], Andun" (Marcus Aurelius Antoninus, r.
 161–180 AD), reached Luoyang after arriving by sea in Rinan Commandery in what is now central Vietnam.

 The late 2nd century saw China decline into anarchy:

 The decline was accelerated by the rebellion of the Yellow Turbans, who, although defeated by the Imperial troops in 184 AD, weakened the state to the point where there was a continuing series of rebellions degenerating into civil war, culminating in the burning of the Han capital of Luoyang on 24 September 189 AD.
 This was followed by a state of continual unrest and wars in China until a modicum of stability returned in the 220s, but with the establishment of three separate kingdoms, rather than a unified empire.

+Wei and Jin dynasties

 On April 4, 190 AD, Chancellor Dong Zhuo ordered his soldiers to ransack, pillage, and raze the city as he retreated from the coalition set up against him by regional lords all over China.
 The court was subsequently moved to the more defensible western city of Chang'an (modern Xi'an).
 Following a period of disorder, during which warlord Cao Cao held the last Han emperor Xian in Xuchang (196–220), Luoyang was restored to prominence when his son Cao Pi, Emperor Wen of the Wei dynasty, declared it his capital in 220 AD.
 The Jin dynasty, successor to Wei, was also established in Luoyang.

-When Jin was overrun by Xiongnu forces in 311 AD, it was forced to move its capital to Jiankang (modern day Nanjing).
-The Xiongnu warriors then sacked and nearly totally destroyed Luoyang.
-The same fate befell Chang'an in 316 AD.
+At the height of Jin rule, Luoyang had a population of 600,000 and was probably the second largest city in the world after Rome.

+At the start of the 4th century, Luoyang was subjected to repeated attacks during the War of the Eight Princes and Upheaval of the Five Barbarians under the Jin.
+In 311 AD, rebel forces of the Xiongnu-led Han-Zhao dynasty sacked and razed the city in an event known as the Disaster of Yongjia.
+For the next two centuries, Luoyang would cease as a major population hub, but remained a hotly contested region among various states to come.
+It was the site of a pivotal battle in 328 between the Han-Zhao and Later Zhao dynasties which established the latter as a hegemonic power in the north.
+The city changed hands several times throughout the Sixteen Kingdoms period, as it was also controlled by the Former Yan, Former Qin and Later Qin dynasties.
+The Jin dynasty, which had relocated south of the Yangtze river after the upheaval, was even able to recover the city on a few occasions.